honmanyau/study-notes/JavaScript.md

 The behaviour where a variable or function declared is is accessible inside the entire enclosing scope.
 Variables declared with a `variable` statement using the `var` keyword and functions declaration using the `function` keyword are hoisted.
 In JavaScript, functions are hoisted before variables.

 Reference: [YDKJS, Scope & Closures, Chapter 4](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20%26%20closures/ch4.md)

+### Host Environment

+A container that primarily converts source code into executable code with an engine and provides a set of tools for interacting with the host application.
+In terms of JavaScript, the host environment could be a web browser like Firefox or a Node.js environment, which are built on different engines.

+Just as host environments may be built on different engines, the tools that are globally available (through APIs) are also different and are not part of standard JavaScript/ECMAScript.
+For example, `console.log()` is not part of standard JavaScript and is provided by the host environment.

 ### Key Access